 Simply metering the lights is the easy way to setup, repeatable from last time.
 If doing this without a light meter: Start with only the main light on, and tweak manual power level and exposure.
 The result will show the dark side shadow, which you want, in some degree.
 The purpose of the fill light is to lighten that shadow, so add frontal fill light and adjust its power level with that final criteria, for the fill ratio.
 Not too much fill - half intensity of the main light, or slightly less, leaving some obvious slight trace of that side shadow.
 This added fill will correct the underexposure too, another criteria.
 Make it look like you want it to look of course, but avoid a flat look.

-Reflectors: Using a reflector instead (for fill - an inexpensive white foam board is very good) would be another way to add light to fill that dark side, and can work very well.
+Reflectors: Using a reflector instead (for fill - an inexpensive white foam board is very good) would be another way to add light to fill that dark side.
+It is not frontal, but it can work very well to help the dark shadows.
 Closer is brighter, and a reflector naturally works more efficiently from the side opposite the light, but fill is better from the front.
 It can still work great, but maybe compromise more toward the front all you can.
-A second flash will be more versatile, since flash can be placed anywhere you want it, and power level can be set to about any intensity you want.
+Other than perhaps size, the difference between a reflector and a second flash is that the flash will be more versatile, since flash can be placed anywhere you want it, and power level can be set to about any intensity you want.
 Where you want the fill is very near lens axis (frontal), and the power level lower to create the ratio you want.

 But single light portraits are standard lesson assignments when starting to learn lighting, and will be very good experience for everyone.
 Maybe not the easiest way, but results can be stunning, and it causes us to think about the basics.
 Perhaps a reflector could free up your second light for the background or hair.
 That is another story, but some Reflector Ideas.